rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 *src/lib.rs* line 9.
 The next section lists just the names of all the failing tests, which is useful when there are lots of tests and lots of detailed failing test output.
-We can use the name of a failing test to run just that test in order to more easily debug it; we'll talk more about ways to run tests in the next section.
+We can use the name of a failing test to run just that test in order to more easily debug it; we’ll talk more about ways to run tests in the next section.

 Finally, we have the summary line: overall, our test result is `FAILED`.
 We had 1 test pass and 1 test fail.

-Now that we've seen what the test results look like in different scenarios, let's look at some macros other than `panic!` that are useful in tests.
+Now that we’ve seen what the test results look like in different scenarios, let’s look at some macros other than `panic!` that are useful in tests.

 ### Checking Results with the `assert!` Macro